Dreamfinity/minecraft-pinger/README.md

 - Ensure the Minecraft server is running
 - Check that the server address and port are correct
 - Verify that the server allows status requests
+- Try increasing the timeout with `--timeout` option

+### Connection Timeout

+- Check your network connection
+- Verify the server is reachable
+- Increase the timeout value: `minecraft-pinger <server> --timeout 60`
+- Some servers may be slow to respond, especially if they're under a heavy load

 ### Invalid Response

-- Some servers may have query disabled
+- Some servers may have a query disabled
 - Ensure you're using the correct port (default is `25565`)
 - The server must be a Java Edition Minecraft server (this tool doesn't support Bedrock Edition)